christian-has-an-account/BenchProject/README.md

 GENERAL NOTES
 ---------------------------------------------------------------------------------------

--OnshoreKPI-API (Version 0.01) Is Currently A Basic Blank Template To Layout The File Structure Of The API.
+- OnshoreKPI-API (Version 0.01) Is Currently A Basic Blank Template To Layout The File Structure Of The API.

--OnshoreKPI-API Is Purposed For The Communication Of Information Between KPI.DB And The Angular5 Front End (OnshoreKPI-FrontEnd).
+- OnshoreKPI-API Is Purposed For The Communication Of Information Between KPI.DB And The Angular5 Front End (OnshoreKPI-FrontEnd).

 =======================================================================================